Sensor box IMU with AHRS

 Compact design

-Long-lived gold caps serve as the energy storage and are housed very space‑efficiently.
+Durable gold caps serve as energy storage and were housed very space-efficiently.
 The electronics are placed in the free spaces between the cells.

 Powerful electronics